Entering the world of entrepreneurship is a challenging venture.

 Finally, social listening tools like Awario lets you eavesdrop on your audience’s conversations on social media and monitor them.

 Asking your audience for feedback is an effective way to learn more about the problems they struggle with and questions they have about solving those problems.
 It’s an obvious and straightforward method to come up with relevant content topics, so create a questionnaire, post it on your website, and send it to your prospects in an email campaign.
+For more info, we also have a guide on email marketing for accountants.

 4. Decide on your content types